Uniform Capacitated Facility Location Problems with Penalties/Outliers: Introduction

-Charikar et al.~\cite{charikar2001algorithms} were the first to define the problems of $k$-center, facility location and $k$-median with penalties/outliers in the theory world.
-Uncapacitated FLPO is known to have an unbounded integrality gap with natural LP~\cite{charikar2001algorithms}.
-Charikar et al.~\cite{charikar2001algorithms} get around the hardness by guessing the most expensive facility opened by the optimal and gave a $(3+\epsilon)$-factor approximation using primal dual technique.
-Friggstad et al.~\cite{FriggstadKR19} gave a PTAS using multiswap local search on a restricted variant of the problem with uniform facility opening costs and doubling metrics.
+\textbf{Related Work:} Charikar \etal~\cite{charikar2001algorithms} were the first to define the problems of $k$-center, facility location and $k$-median with penalties/outliers and they showed that the Uncapacitated FLPO has unbounded integrality gap with standard LP.
+Theye get around the gap by guessing the most expensive facility opened by the optimal to give a $(3+\epsilon)$-factor approximation using primal dual technique.
+Friggstad \etal~\cite{FriggstadKR19} gave a PTAS using multiswap local search on a restricted variant of the problem with uniform facility opening costs and doubling metrics.

-For uncapacitated FLPP , a $3$-factor approximation using primal dual techniques was given by Charikar et al.~\cite{charikar2001algorithms} which was subsequently improved to $2$ by Jain et al.~\cite{jain2003greedy} using dual-fitting and greedy approach.
-Wang et al.~\cite{Wang2015penalties} also gave a $2$-factor approximation using a combination of primal-dual and greedy technique.
-Later Xu and Xu~\cite{xu2005lp} gave a $2+2/e$ using LP rounding.
-The factor was improved to $1.8526$ by the same authors in~\cite{xu2009improved} using a combination of primal-dual schema and local search.
-For linear penalties, using LP-rounding, Li et al.~\cite{LiDXX15} gave a $1.5148$-factor which was subsequently improved to $1.488$ by Qiu et al.~\cite{QiuWalter}.
+For uncapacitated FLPP, a $3$-factor approximation using primal dual technique was given by Charikar \etal~\cite{charikar2001algorithms} which was subsequently improved to $2$ independently by Jain \etal~\cite{jain2003greedy} and Wang \etal~\cite{Wang2015penalties} using dual-fitting and a combination of primal-dual and greedy approach respectively.
+Later, Xu and Xu~\cite{xu2005lp} gave a $(2+2/e)$ approximation using LP rounding.
+Same authors~\cite{xu2009improved} improved the factor to $1.8526$ using a combination of primal-dual schema and local search.
+For linear penalties, using LP-rounding, Li \etal~\cite{LiDXX15} gave a $1.5148$-factor which was subsequently improved to $1.488$ by Byrka and Lewandowski~\cite{CFLPP_Byrka}.

-Uncapacitated $k$-median problem with outlier($k$MO) was also shown to have an unbounded integrality gap with natural LP~\cite{charikar2001algorithms}.
-Charikar et al.~\cite{charikar2001algorithms} gave a $4(1+1/\epsilon)$-approximate solution using primal-dual technique with $(1+\epsilon)$-factor violation in outliers.
-Friggstad et al.~\cite{FriggstadKR19} used local search techniques to obtain a $(3+\epsilon)$-factor approximation with $(1+\epsilon)$-factor violation in outliers.
-The first true constant factor approximation was given by Chen ~\cite{chen-kMO} using a combination of primal-dual and local search.
-Their approximation factor is large.
-The current best known result for the problem is due to Krishnaswamy et al.~\cite{krishnaswamy-kMO} who gave a $(7.081+\epsilon)$-factor approximation using iterative rounding framework and strengthened LP.
+Uncapacitated $k$-median problem with outlier($k$MO) is also known to have an unbounded integrality gap with standard LP~\cite{charikar2001algorithms}.
+Charikar \etal~\cite{charikar2001algorithms} gave a $4(1+1/\epsilon)$-approximate solution using primal-dual technique with $(1+\epsilon)$-factor violation in outliers.
+Friggstad~\etal~\cite{FriggstadKR19} used local search techniques to obtain $(3+\epsilon)$ and $(1+\epsilon)$-approximations with ($1+\epsilon$) violation in cardinality for general and doubling metric respectively.
+The first true constant factor approximation was given by Chen~\cite{chen-kMO} using a combination of primal-dual and local search.
+The current best known result for the problem is due to Krishnaswamy \etal~\cite{krishnaswamy-kMO} who gave a $(7.081+\epsilon)$-factor approximation using iterative rounding and strengthened LP.